Late Rent Notices – By State

 This notice is not an eviction notice, but it’s an important first step.
 It encourages tenants to pay before penalties apply and helps landlords follow state laws.
 In some states, landlords must send a late rent notice before issuing a notice to pay or quit, which demands payment or begins the eviction process.

 Depending on state laws, landlords may need to wait for a grace period before sending a late rent notice.
-While some states allow late fees, there may be limits, and tenants might have the right to withhold rent if the landlord hasn’t met their obligations.
+Some states let landlords charge late fees, but there may be limits.
+Also, tenants might have the right to withhold rent if the landlord hasn’t fulfilled their duties.

 When to Send a Late Rent Notice